Pilgrim Monument &

 The team worked so efficiently that we were able to produce a clickable prototype of the redesigned site for desktop and mobile, even though the requirements specified wireframes only.
 Wireframes were created using Figma, then imported into InVision to create the prototypes.

-Current mobile site (below left) provides no indication of what the site is and no clear calls to action.
+Existing mobile site (far left) provides no indication of what the site is and no clear calls to action.
 Redesign (below right) offers immediate clues to the purpose of the site and places key calls to action front and center.